intropercib/8085-mP/README.md

 > clear
 ```
 ### Note
-1. __As of now, not all instructions are available, and updates are constantly being made.
+1. __As of now, not all instructions are available (available upto logical operators), and updates are constantly being made.
 Instructions up to arithmetic operations are supported__.
+2. __None of the flags are effected if any such operations are performed.__
 2. Ensure that you provide valid arguments and follow the correct syntax for each instruction.
 For additional information on specific commands, use the help command followed by the command name.
 For example:
 ```bash
 > help MOV